 Source

-Germanus of Auxerre (PCBE 4, 'Germanus 1', pp. 878-883) was the most important and revered episcopal saint of 5th-century Gaul.
-The Life of Germanus was written some years after his death (traditionally dated to 448, but perhaps earlier) by Constantius, a literary figure, possibly a cleric, attested in Lyon in the 460s and 470s (PCBE 4, 'Constantius 3', pp. 521-522).
+Germanus of Auxerre (PCBE 4, 'Germanus 1', pp. 878-883) was the most important and revered episcopal saint of 5th c.
+Gaul.
+He died between about 445 and 450.
+The Life of Germanus was written some years later by Constantius, a literary figure, possibly a cleric, attested in Lyon in the 460s and 470s (PCBE 4, 'Constantius 3', pp. 521-522).
 The precise date when he composed the Life is not documented, but it must have been sometime between the 460s and the early 480s.
 For full discussion of the authorship and date of the Life of Germanus, see its overview entry: E05841.Discussion

-This miracle takes place in Arles, the residence of the Praetorian Prefect of the Gauls, to which Germanus has travelled to request a tax remission for Auxerre (his mission is described in § 19).
+These events take place during Germanus' journey to Arles, the residence of the Praetorian Prefect of the Gauls, in order to request a tax remission for Auxerre (his mission is described in § 19).
 The prefect, Auxiliaris, is a relatively well-documented figure who is known to have been in office in the period 435-437 (see PLRE II, 'Auxiliaris 1'), during which Germanus' visit must therefore have taken place.The success of Germanus' mission to obtain tax-relief for Auxerre is presented by Constantius as the indirect consequence of his healing of Auxiliaris' wife.

 Bibliography